Kayempea/MyRecipeProject/README.md

 **Improved Performance**

-Including the additional features `'high in protein'` and `'calories'`, and used a Random Forest Regressor with hyperparameter tuning, the final model achieved an R² score of 0.227 on the test set.
+- Including the additional features `'high in protein'` and `'calories'`, and used a Random Forest Regressor with hyperparameter tuning, the final model achieved an R² score of 0.227 on the test set.
 This is a substantial improvement over the baseline model, indicating that the final model is better at capturing the underlying patterns in the data and making more accurate predictions.

 ---
 ## Fairness Analysis

+**Groups**

+For my fairness analysis, I will split the data into two groups:
+1. Group X (High-Protein Recipes): This group consists of recipes that are classified as high in protein, based on the column `'high in protein'`.
+2. Group Y (Low-Protein Recipes): This group consists of recipes that are classified as low in protein, based on the column `'high in protein'`.

+**Evaluation Metric:**  R²

+**Hypotheses**
+- Null Hypothesis (H₀): There is no significant difference in model performance (R² score) for high-protein recipes (Group X) and low-protein recipes (Group Y).
+Any observed difference is due to random chance.
+- Alternative Hypothesis (H₁): There is a significant difference in model performance (R² score) for high-protein recipes (Group X) and low-protein recipes (Group Y), with one group having a lower R² score than the other.

+**Test Statistic:** The absolute difference in R²

+**Significance Level**: 0.05

 ---